 What is Seeking Safety Therapy?

 Seeking safety therapy was developed in 1992 by Lisa Najavits.
-It is a trauma-focused, evidence-based practice mainly used to treat trauma and other co-occurring conditions, like substance use disorders (SUDs).
+It is a trauma-focused therapy that is used to treat trauma and other co-occurring conditions, like substance use disorders (SUDs).

 Get Started With Nuview Treatment Center